Khan/style-guides/style/python.md

 ### absolute_import

 Always use `from __future__ import absolute_import` as the first import in your source file.
+Do not use relative imports (`from . import foo`) unless you have to.

 > *Rationale:* Suppose you have both `intl.py` and `content/videos/intl.py`, and you say `import intl` in your source